hartwigmedical/actin/algo/README.md

 Evaluation | Description
 ---|---
 PASS | The patient complies with the inclusion or exclusion criterion.
-WARN | The patient has a condition that makes complying with inclusion or exclusion criterion unclear.
+WARN | The patient may or may not comply with inclusion or exclusion criterion.
 A manual evaluation is required.
 FAIL | The patient does not comply with the inclusion or exclusion criterion.
-UNDETERMINED | The data provided to the inclusion or exclusion criterion is insufficient for determining eligibility.
+UNDETERMINED | The data that is required to evaluate the inclusion or exclusion criterion is unavailable.
 NOT_EVALUATED | The evaluation of the inclusion or exclusion criterion is skipped and can be assumed to be irrelevant for determining trial eligibility.
 NOT_IMPLEMENTED | No algo has been implemented yet for this criterion.